-Laws in 31 states explicitly authorize LPCs to diagnosis mental illness, while 16 states do not mention such authority in their statutes.
-Indiana, Maine and Texas explicitly deny LPCs the authority to diagnosis mental illnesses.
+Laws in 32 states explicitly authorize LPCs to diagnosis mental illness, while 16 states do not mention such authority in their statutes.
+Indiana and Maine explicitly deny LPCs the authority to diagnosis mental illnesses.

 Variability also occurs in states’ usage of the occupational term “licensed professional counselor”—24 states use other titles, such as “licensed mental health provider” and “clinical mental health counselor.”
 However, in general, state licensure requirements typically include the need for a master’s or doctoral degree in counseling, passage of the National Counselor Examination, post-graduate supervised clinical experience and commitment to the state’s Code of Ethics.